MohdRasmil7/MohdRasmil7/README.md

 - 📫 How to reach me **muhammedrasmil2001@gmail.com**

+**💡 About Me**
+ I am a passionate Data Scientist with a keen interest in Machine Learning and Artificial Intelligence.
+With a strong background in data analysis and model development, I enjoy solving complex problems and deriving insights from data.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/muhammed-rasmil-ch-182142229/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/muhammed-rasmil-ch-182142229/" height="30" width="40" /></a>